This Creamy Roast Beef Enchiladas recipe will satisfy your craving for a Mexican meal! Sour cream & cream of chicken soup is the quick creamy topping.

 Do you use corn or flour tortillas for enchiladas?

 Although corn tortillas are traditional for enchiladas, I prefer to use flour tortillas for this recipe.
 I think the flour torillas pair better with the creamy white sauce.

-After you’ve cooked about 2 pounds of meat, mix in a small, drained can (about 4 oz) of green chilies.
-This time I used a bit less because the kids are not thrilled about the little green things in the meat.
-I probably used about half of the can and they didn’t say a word.
+- After you’ve cooked about 2 pounds of meat (I usually do this the day before I want to serve the enchiladas), mix in a small, drained can (about 4 oz) of green chilies.
+Sometimes I use a bit less because the kids are not thrilled about the little green things in the meat.
+But a 4 ounce can works great.

 - 8 flour tortillas